wixtoolset/web/src/Docusaurus/docs/fourthree/faqs.md

 1. To support WiX v4's platform-specific custom actions for all three platforms that WiX v4 supports: x86, x64, and Arm64.
 2. To avoid conflicts when building a package with WiX v4 that merges a merge module that was built with WiX v3 and uses WiX v3 extension custom actions.
 (Yes, this is an annoying edge case.)

 WiX v4 meets these requirements by adding a prefix that lets us version custom actions when they make changes that are incompatible with prior versions.
-Today, the prefix is `Wix4` (because the WiX team is full of wildly imaginitive people).
+Today, the prefix is `Wix4` (because the WiX team is full of wildly imaginative people).
 In WiX v5, if a particular extension made a change that was incompatible with the custom tables produced by WiX v4, that extension would adopt a new prefix, perhaps something like `Wix5`.
 But fixes and changes that are backward compatible would not require changing the prefix.

 The suffix distinguishes platforms: